-Daniels said that head coach Kirby Smart relayed the news he’d start against Mississippi State on Monday, meaning that it wasn’t until Week 9 — Georgia’s ninth game of the season — that Daniels took a snap in a Georgia uniform.
+Daniels said that head coach Kirby Smart relayed the news he’d start against Mississippi State on Monday, meaning that it wasn’t until Week 9 — Georgia’s seventh game of the season — that Daniels took a snap in a Georgia uniform.
 The moment certainly came with a bag of emotions.

 “At the end, on the victory formation, it started to sink in a little bit — it still really hasn’t yet — that I got to play football again,” Daniels said.
 “I really just felt a lot of gratitude.
 Gratitude for my family, for this team, for this coaching staff, for everyone for really helping me get back on my feet and play football again.”